deevashwer/RSA-and-Variants/README.md

 # RSA
-Implementation of textbook (unpadded) RSA using GNU MP library in C++.
+Implementation of Fully Homomorphic (unpadded) RSA using GNU MP library in C++.
-The implementation supports homomorphic multiplication.
+The implementation supports mod p homomorphic addition and multiplication.